Anagen effluvium: Treatment

 The management of anagen effluvium should be aimed at limiting the amount of time the patient has alopecia.
 To date, several agents have been studied; unfortunately, no treatment appears to be effective in preventing or stopping the hair loss.
 Although the results have not been impressive in stopping or preventing hair loss, it has been postulated that topical minoxidil is effective in reducing the period of baldness by an average of fifty days.
 Several studies have described limiting drug delivery to the scalp by using a scalp tourniquet during chemotherapy.
 If scalp or brain metastases are a possibility, this method should not be used to allow penetration of the chemotherapeutic agent.
-Another method that has shown success is inducing scalp hypothermia (by keeping ice over the scalp) to a scalp temperature of fewer than 24° Celsius during chemotherapy with daunorubicin, doxorubicin, paclitaxel, vincristine, vinblastine, mechlorethamine, actinomycin D, and epirubicin.
+Another method that has shown success is inducing scalp hypothermia (by keeping ice over the scalp) to a scalp temperature of fewer than 24°C during chemotherapy with daunorubicin, doxorubicin, paclitaxel, vincristine, vinblastine, mechlorethamine, actinomycin D, and epirubicin.

 As pharmacologic agents successful in treating and preventing anagen effluvium have not been found, patient education and aesthetic advice on managing hair loss are fundamental to managing androgen effluvium.
 Expectations should be managed so that patients understand the unfortunate inevitability of the disorder; however, they should also be assured that most cases of anagen effluvium are reversible and they will grow hair once chemotherapy is ceased.
 Patients should be instructed to avoid chemical trauma to the hair.
 This includes hot appliances, bleach, or color treatments in the time leading up to and during chemotherapy.
 If possible, patients should be given resources to obtain hairpieces or protective scarves before hair loss and educated on the benefits such garments offer, including cold protection in addition to the aesthetic component.

-Differential Diagnosis
+Differential diagnosis

 The differential diagnosis for anagen effluvium includes other nonscarring alopecias such as telogen effluvium, trichotillomania, and androgenetic alopecia.
 These entities can be distinguished by history, hair pull test, and trichoscopy.
 A thorough review of systems should be completed to exclude other causes of hair loss such as nutritional deficiencies, metabolic and endocrine disorders, and infections.